-Bipolar depression is a complex mental and behavioral health disorder, with many variations and differing levels of severity—depending on the individual—for which we offer individualized forms of treatment at our Rexburg wellness center.
+Bipolar depression is a complex behavioral and mental health disorder, with many variations and differing levels of severity—depending on the individual—for which we offer individualized forms of treatment at our wellness center.

 Many people make the mistake of conflating “bipolar depression” (or, “manic depressive disorder”) with simple mood swings.
 In other words, someone with frequent and erratic mood changes may be described as being bipolar—but this isn’t the case.